abinit/abipy_book/abipy_book/lumabi/theory/lesson_theory.md

 where $\Delta Q$ is the mass-weighted atomic displacement between the ground and excited states, as defined in equation {eq}`Delta_Q`.
 The corresponding Huang-Rhys factors can be obtained from {eq}`HuangRhys_factor`.

-### Forces vs Displacements, increase of supercell size.
+### Forces vs Displacements, increase of supercell size

 For a given phonon mode $\nu$, the corresponding partial Huang-Rhys factor $S_{\nu}=\frac{\omega_{\nu}\Delta Q_{\nu}^2}{2\hbar}$ is computed thanks to the mass-weighted displacement between ground and excited states projected on this phonon mode: